-5.2.1 An audit of the manufacturing facility is part of the Approval investigation to verify implementation of the quality control program.
-Its purpose is to determine that the manufacturer's equipment, procedures, and quality program are maintained to insure a consistently uniform and reliable product.
-Initial inspections of facilities already producing similar products may be waived at the discretion of FM Approvals.
+- 5.2.1 An audit of the manufacturing facility may be part of the certification agency's surveillance requirements to verify implementation of the quality assurance program.
+Its purpose is to determine that the manufacturer's equipment, procedures, and quality program are maintained to ensure a uniform product consistent with that which was tested and certified. - 5.2.2 Certified products or services shall be produced or provided at, or provided from, location(s) disclosed as part of the certification examination.
+Manufacture of products bearing a certification mark is not permitted at any other location prior to disclosure to the certification agency.